nateagr/clip-on-yarn/README.md

 # Credis
 The Yarn deployment is handled by the [tf-yarn](https://github.com/criteo/tf-yarn) package.
-The CLIP training is based on the [open-clip](https://github.com/mlfoundations/open_clip) implementation.
+The training code is based on the [open-clip](https://github.com/mlfoundations/open_clip) implementation.